SpecFlowOSS/SpecFlowWiki/Generate-Tests-from-MsBuild.md

 To generate your code-behind files at compile time, simply add the [SpecFlow.Tools.MsBuild.Generation nuget package](https://www.nuget.org/packages/SpecFlow.Tools.MsBuild.Generation/) to your project.

+You will need VS2017/MSBuild 15 to use this packages.

 ## Removing the custom tool and include the generated files (optional)

 When adding a feature file, Visual Studio automatically enters "SpecFlowSingleFileGenerator" as the **Custom Tool** in the file's properties.
 This ensures that the class files are re-generated whenever the feature file is saved.
 You can remove the custom tool to prevent this from occurring, as any class files that are not up-to-date will be generated during the build process anyway: